Guardianship, Conservatorship and Alternatives

 • File the required forms with the court and schedule a guardianship hearing.

 • In a hearing, the court may decide a guardianship is necessary.
-If so, the court issues a decree and letters to authorize the guardianship and describe what the guardian can and cannot do.
+If so, the court issues a decree and letters to authorize the guardianship and describe the guardian's decision-making authority.
+A guardian does not have the authority to act unless the court expressly authorizes the guardian to do so.

 • A guardian advocates for the adult's maximum self-reliance, considers the adult's values and preferences when making decisions, and helps the adult regain abilities where possible.

-• A guardian works closely with care professionals to gain vital information in order to make decisions in the adult’s best interest.
+• A guardian works closely with care and community professionals to understand the adult's abilities and personal preferences in order to make decisions in the adult’s best interest.

 • A guardian has certain duties including filing timely reports with the court.